About the software

 gprMax is open source software that simulates electromagnetic wave propagation.
 It uses Yee's algorithm to solve Maxwell’s equations in 3D using the Finite-Difference Time-Domain (FDTD) method.
 The finite difference expressions for the spatial and temporal derivatives are central-difference in nature and second-order accurate.

 gprMax is command-line-driven software written in Python with performance-critical parts written in Cython.
 It does not feature a graphical user interface (GUI) which allows it to be very flexible and scriptable software that can run in high-performance computing (HPC) environments, i.e. on supercomputers.

 gprMax can be run on either CPU or GPU.
-The CPU solver has been parallelised using OpenMP which enables it to run on mult-core CPUs.
+The CPU solver has been parallelised using OpenMP which enables it to run on multi-core CPUs.
 The GPU solver has been developed using the NVIDIA CUDA programming model. gprMax also features a Messaging Passing Interface (MPI) task farm, which can operate with CPU nodes or multiple GPUs.

 gprMax has many powerful and advanced features such as: